KH-Ray/odin-admin-dashboard/README.md

 # odin-admin-dashboard

-A simple website design for an admin dashboard
+A simple website design for an admin dashboard.